Information on laws and taxes for British nationals who want to buy property in Cyprus.

 If you believe that you have been subject to a property crime, you should make a statement to the local police.
 Remember to obtain a copy of the statement and ask for the incident number.
 Please note, there may be a time restriction between the time of the alleged crime and the time within which you make your complaint.

 The Cyprus Ombudsman acts in the service of citizens, including foreign nationals, in order to defend their rights and freedom against actions from any Cypriot administration.
 The Ombudsman has the power to challenge all bodies and authorities of the central government and local administrations as well as anyone acting as agents or collaborators of any of these administrations in the fulfilment or execution of public objectives or services.
-Information in English is currently under development on their website.
 Contact details are on their website.